miekg/dnsv2/README.md

 * `RRs(s Section) []RR` returns all RRs from a specific section.
 * `SetRRs(s Section, rs []RR)` sets an entire section.

+All RR types are in upper-case, except 'Unknown' as that is the odd one out.
+UnknownEDNS0 also exist.

 ### Questionable things

 * Doing `[2]byte{x, y}` instead of a uint16 for `Class` and `Type`?